 Perhaps, Disney, will one day bring a theme park to Canada.
 Just maybe.

-Until that happens, Canadians who want to visit the most magical place on earth will have to make the trip south to either the Disneyland Park in California or the Walt Disney World Resort in Orlando, Florida.
+Until that happens, Canadians who want to visit the most magical place on earth will have to make the trip south to either Disneyland Park in California or the Walt Disney World Resort in Orlando, Florida.

 In this post, I show how we saved 20% on Walt Disney World theme park tickets and how you can do the same.
 A similar offer is available online for Disneyland tickets.